ace-dent/pngslim/README.md

 - Added PNGOUT parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
 - Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
 - Improved script readability: indents changed from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output (log) clearer.
 - Reformatted 'README' for markdown and tweaked text.
+Added a 'Warnings' section.
 - Added 'huffmix.exe' program v0.6b2 (06-May-2014).
 It selects the smallest Huffman blocks from two related files and combines them into a new file.
 - Updated PNGOUT license.